-Dental Implants In Baytown, TX - Pro Dental
+Dental Implants Dentist Baytown, TX

 A gap in your smile left by a lost tooth is never something a person wants to deal with.
 Not only can it make you self-conscious, but it can also negatively affect the health of your mouth.
 Dental implants are a fixed restoration designed to replace one or more natural teeth.

 While the surgery site heals within a week, it will take several months before the post fuses with the jawbone and becomes stable enough to support the rest of the implant.

 The second section, the abutment, is a tiny cylindrical piece of metal that is attached to the post.
 It protrudes above the gum line, allowing the final portion of the implant, the crown, to be affixed on top.
 Crowns are made from porcelain and carefully designed to match the color and size of the patient's other teeth.
 Once a dental implant is finished, it will be difficult to distinguish the restoration from the remaining natural teeth.